-Rain or shine, It is the most exhilarating thing to do in New Haven.
-Yes, it’s called It.
-And It has an unusual home: Jordan’s Furniture.
-This indoor adventure park is the largest of its kind in the world: a maze of tightropes, ziplines and rope bridges, plus a climbing wall and 50-foot freefall.
+Perhaps the most exhilarating thing to do in New Haven is to embark on one of the largest ropes courses in the world, It Adventure.
+The indoor park is composed of a maze of tightropes, zip lines, and rope bridges, plus a climbing wall and 50-foot free fall.
 Once you learn to trust your harness, you can spend unlimited time mastering more than 100 challenges.
-Eat and use the restroom before you start because once you leave the course, you're done.
-Well, OK, you can still watch the mesmerizing liquid fireworks display of lights, music and dancing fountains… or shop for a sofa.
+Once you've completed the course, you're welcome to kick back and watch the mesmerizing liquid fireworks, music, and dancing fountains while you recoup.

-The claim is not undisputed, but if you believe New Haven lore—and even the Library of Congress does—the hamburger was invented by New Haven luncheonette owner Louis Lassen in 1900 when an on-the-run customer requested a meal to go.
-At Louis’ Lunch, you can taste burgers made the same way as that ground-breaking ground beef original.
-Lassen’s descendents still use antique cookers to flame-sear burgers, which are served on toast.
-Asking for ketchup is a big no-no. But order a “cheese works” like the locals, and your sandwich comes topped with cheese, onions and tomato.
+The claim is not undisputed, but if you believe New Haven lore—and even the Library of Congress does—the hamburger was invented by New Haven luncheonette owner Louis Lassen in 1900, when an on-the-run customer requested a meal to go.
+At Louis’ Lunch, you can taste burgers made the same way as the groundbreaking original.
+Lassen’s descendants still use antique cookers to flame-sear burgers, which are served up between two slices of toast.
+Asking for ketchup is a big no-no, but order a “cheese works” just like the locals, and the sandwich comes topped with cheese, onions, and tomato.

 Applaud Theater in a Dramatic Setting

-A retro experience awaits at New Haven’s enduring Owl Shop, where you can sink into a deep leather chair, order a cocktail and something to nibble, then light up a cigar.
-Sure, Connecticut outlawed smoking in bars more than a decade ago, but because this comfy spot was a long-established tobacconist, it was not subject to the new rule.
-Since 1964, Master Tobacconist Joe Lentine has been on-site, and his custom blends have celebrity fans including Arnold Schwarzenegger.
-Live jazz is an added enticement on Tuesday and Wednesday nights.
+At the enduring Owl Shop, you can sink into a deep leather chair, order a cocktail, grab something to nibble on, and then light up a cigar.
+Although Connecticut outlawed smoking in bars more than a decade ago, this comfy spot was a long-established tobacconist, and so it's exempt from the rule.
+The shop is famed for late Master Tobacconist Joe Lentine, who was on-site from 1964, serving up his custom blends that attracted celebrity fans, including Arnold Schwarzenegger.
+Today, live jazz is an added enticement on Tuesday and Wednesday nights.

-Want an aerial view of New Haven?
-East Rock Park is named for a 350-foot traprock ridge that overlooks the city, and you can reach the summit via a short walk, bike ride or drive.
-The view is particularly stunning during Connecticut’s fall foliage season.
-Leashed dogs are welcome, and admission is free.
+Want a stunning aerial view of New Haven?
+East Rock Park is named for a 350-foot traprock ridge that overlooks the city, and you can reach the summit via a short walk, bike ride, or drive.
+At the top, you'll see East Rock itself, a landmark made from molten rock about 200 million years ago.
+The view from the summit is particularly stunning during Connecticut’s fall foliage season.
+Admission to the 425-acre park is free and leashed dogs are welcome.